 His fascination with New France extended not just to the dealings of the elite and powerful, such as kings and priests, but especially to documenting the day-to-day lives of the voyageurs and early settlers.
 His research unearthed maps that corrected previous historical assumptions as to key French-Native American sites in Illinois and Michigan, including the correct identification of the location of the previously lost Fort St. Joseph.
 Fort St. Joseph was an important French trading post, located in present day Niles, Michigan, and is currently under archaeological investigation and development by WMU.

-The Joseph L. Peyser Endowment aims, primarily, to provide financial assistance in support of research, defined as broadly as were Dr. Peyser’s interests, on the history and culture of the French in North America including: the history of the French presence in North America and in the Great Lakes region; the culture (language, arts, material culture, built environment) of the French in North America and in the Great Lakes region; the history and culture of Native peoples with whom the French interacted in North America and the Great Lakes region; the history of Native-French interactions in North America and the Great Lakes region.
+The Joseph L. Peyser Endowment aims, primarily, to provide financial assistance in support of research, defined as broadly as were Peyser’s interests, on the history and culture of the French in North America including: the history of the French presence in North America and in the Great Lakes region; the culture (language, arts, material culture, built environment) of the French in North America and in the Great Lakes region; the history and culture of Native peoples with whom the French interacted in North America and the Great Lakes region; the history of Native-French interactions in North America and the Great Lakes region.

-In recognition of Dr. Peyser’s broad range of interests, collaborations, and interdisciplinary work, applications for support will be accepted from faculty and graduate students from WMU, as well as from scholars outside the WMU community who need to travel to WMU to consult the French Michilimackinac Research Project Collection.
+In recognition of Peyser’s broad range of interests, collaborations, and interdisciplinary work, applications for support will be accepted from faculty and graduate students from WMU, as well as from scholars outside the WMU community who need to travel to WMU to consult the French Michilimackinac Research Project Collection.
 The materials, on indefinite loan from Mackinac State Historic Parks, represent one of the largest collections outside of France and Canada of French language documents related to the French presence in North America.
-Dr. Peyser was instrumental in identifying and gathering the documents from archives in France, Canada, and the United States.
+Peyser was instrumental in identifying and gathering the documents from archives in France, Canada and the United States.
 Funds may also be used to support New France-related research, conferences, or educational initiatives conducted by community historical associations or other not-for-profit organizations working in affiliation with WMU.
 Support from The Joseph L. Peyser Endowment for the Study of New France must be acknowledged in all research completed, projects funded, etc.